-My latest project is a comics collaboration with NPR's On The Media co-host Brooke Gladstone.
-Called The Influencing Machine, it's been described as "McLuhan meets Spiegelman."
+My most recent full-length project is a collaboration with NPR's On The Media co-host Brooke Gladstone.
+Called The Influencing Machine, it has been described as "McLuhan meets Spiegelman."
 The book examines media's past and future, and its effects on society.
-It was published by W.W.
+The hardcover was published by W.W.
 Norton in May 2011 and became a New York Times bestsller.
 It's now out in paperback.

 What was your involvement with the ABC News special Earth 2100?

-Another recent project was my co-wrtiting (along with my wife Sari Wilson) the "motion comics" element of Earth 2100, which looked at the speculative effects of global climate change.
+Another recent project was my co-writing (along with my wife, the writer Sari Wilson) the "motion comics" element of Earth 2100, which looked at the speculative effects of global climate change.
 Looking back from the year 2100, our character Lucy tells of a California under siege from wildfires and apocalyptic cults, a drought-starved Mad Max-esque Midwest teeming with bandits and mercenaries, and a flooded New York City with streets like Venetian canals.

 What is Dojo Graphics?